 - Diet.
 Saturated fat in the foods you eat raises your “bad” cholesterol level.

-- Exercise .
-Regular exercise can lower bad cholesterol and bring up the good.
+- Exercise.
+Get it regularly, since that can lower "bad" cholesterol and bring up the "good."

 - Genes.
-Your heredity influences how much cholesterol your body makes.
+They influence how much cholesterol your body makes.
 High levels can run in families.

 - Other causes.
-Certain medications and medical conditions can raise levels.
-High triglycerides could result from diabetes or thyroid problems.
-Losing weight and avoiding foods high in calories and sugar can help.
+Certain medications and medical conditions can raise your levels.
+High triglycerides could come from diabetes or thyroid problems.
+It can help to lose extra weight and avoid foods that are high in calories.